tiiuae/arid2/README.md

 The enforcement of such a rule, mandatory by 2022, generated significant concerns on UAV operators, primarily because of privacy issues derived by the indiscriminate broadcast of the plain-text identity of the UAVs on the wireless channel.

-First solutions to guarantee UAVs anonymity in the RemoteID settings are starting to appear in the literature (see [[Tedeschi et.al]](https://dl.acm.org/doi/10.1145/3485832.3485834)), but they fall short in guaranteeing the possibility to Critical Infrastructure (CI) operators to autonomously authenticate RemoteID messages.
+First solutions to guarantee UAVs anonymity in the RemoteID settings are starting to appear in the literature (see [Tedeschi et.al](https://dl.acm.org/doi/10.1145/3485832.3485834)), but they fall short in guaranteeing the possibility to Critical Infrastructure (CI) operators to autonomously authenticate RemoteID messages.
 As a result, the FAA is heavily involved, not only in the deanonymization process but also in the authentication of received packets.
 Overall, such heavy involvement slows-down the chances of deployments of such solutions.

 In this project, we plan to advance the state of the art by providing solutions for anonymous and verifiable remote identification of commercial drones and UAVs.
 To this aim, we plan to apply anonymous verifiable group signatures in the context of UAVs.
 Such cryptographic schemes allow members of a group to generate anonymous messages, whose authenticity can be verified by the receiving entities through the cryptographic verification of the association between the transmitting entity and the group.
 At the same time, such schemes allow the identification of the specific transmitter by a Trusted Party, when illegitimate activities are detected.